pikakid98-games/the-legend-of-zelda-sword-of-destiny/README.md

-# The Legend Of Zelda :Sword Of Destiny
+# The Legend Of Zelda: Sword Of Destiny

 A terrible The Legend Of Zelda fangame that I made in 2013 with janky collisions, Janky controls, MS Paint graphics and midis